jfehrle/coq/doc/sphinx/language/core/conversion.rst

         - replaces a defined symbol with its definition

       * - cofix-reduction
-        - replace a `cofix` symbol with its definition
+        - replaces a `cofix` symbol with a :term:`beta-redex`;
+          recursive calls to the symbol are replaced with the `cofix` term

       * - fix-reduction
-        - replaces a `fix` symbol with its definition
+        - replaces a `fix` symbol with a :term:`beta-redex`;
+          recursive calls to the symbol are replaced with the `fix` term

       * - match-reduction
         - eliminates `match`